pierre-rouleau/pel/README.rst

   dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;
   the `🚦 Tree-sitter PDF`_ lists these modes,

+  - the `🚦 Tree-sitter PDF`_ provides information on the various Tree-Sitter language grammar and major modes supporting it, and
+  - the document titled `Using tree-sitter with Emacs and PEL`_ describes how to setup your environment to use the Tree-Sitter based modes,

 - uses the extremely powerful Emacs customization system to drive activation of features,